Quantitative Reasoning Reflection

 Each question is worth five points.
 Make sure you have five good points as part of your answer.
 I’d suggest drafting out five points, and then fill in the points with proper sentences, grammar, and punctuation.
 Examples are encouraged.

 Describe how you used multiple quantitative methods, techniques and algorithms to add functionality to your program.
-How did you decided what method to use?
+How did you decide what method to use?
 For example, how did you use lists?
 “If” statements?
 Loops?
 Classes?
 Functions?
 Sample pieces of code?
 How did you decide which methods to apply?
 Feel free to give examples.

 Explain how you communicate your solution (from one programmer to another) when writing the code.
 Show how variable names matter, how function names matter, how comments and structure make your code easier to read.